PAVING PLANT INSPECTION

 The inspector will not permit any material to be used or stored with accepted material until the inspector is satisfied the material is acceptable.

 a.
 AGGREGATES.
 Certified aggregate may be incorporated into a project on the basis of the certified truck ticket.
 When the material represented is non-proportioned aggregate the project number must show on the truck ticket and a copy furnished for project inspection personnel.
 When the material represented is proportioned aggregate, the project number is preferred when practical as in the case when shipping to a paving plant site and not required when impractical as in the case when shipping into warehouse stock at a ready mix plant.
-A file of proportioned aggregate tickets will be maintained by the contractor and made available for inspection at each plant or project site during the project period.
 The plant inspector shall verify that all material incorporated in the project is properly certified and document this verification and quantity on each of the appropriate daily or periodic construction reports.
 No other project documentation for the incorporated aggregate is required (See IM 209).

 b.
 CEMENTITIOUS MATERIAL.
 Cement, fly ash, and Ground, Granulated, Blast Furnace Slag (GGBFS) may be incorporated into the project on the basis of the manufacturer certification.
 (See IM 401, 491.17, and 491.14.)